 Those posts represented a variety of typical situations we see on a regular basis in both our Sacramento and Stockton offices.
 Please contact our office to discuss how your encounter with law enforcement, arrest, or conviction can affect your immigration status.
 In addition to waivers for criminal issues, it is very common to need a Waivers for immigration fraud.
 For purposes of this post, we are assuming you qualify for adjustment of status (a green card) and we will be looking solely at the Waivers for immigration fraud.
 We encourage you to contact our office to confirm that you do in fact qualify for a green card and to discuss your need for a Waiver.

 Common scenarios of immigration fraud or misrepresentation include using a passport/visa belonging to a friend or family member, a fake visa for your passport, a fake passport and visa, and altering the dates on your visa.
 These are simply a few examples; there are many ways to commit immigration fraud.
 If you have committed immigration fraud or misrepresentation you will need a waiver.
-This is true even if you did not actually make it into the U.S. with the fraudulent passport or visa.
+This is true even if you did not actually make it into the United States with the fraudulent passport or visa.

 Please contact our office to discuss your specific situation and your need for a waiver.
 We have the experience to build the best case possible.